 When the filters are dirty, their filtering capacity decreases, leaving the kitchen filled with smells and grease particles.

-Best and quick way to clean those greasy aluminium hood filters!
+The best and quickest way to clean those greasy aluminium hood filters!

-- now add the hood filter in the pot and let it boil a little; you will see how the grease and dirt will start to melt and gather to the surface
+◾ Now add the hood filter to the pot and let it boil for a few minutes; you will see the grease and dirt melt and gather on the top.

-- if necessary, you can repeat the process and put the hood filter to boil in cleaned water
+◾ You can repeat the procedure, bringing the hood filter to a boil in freshly cleaned water if necessary.

-- use a fine brush to clean hood filter, and then rinse with hot water under the tap
+◾ Using a fine brush, clean the hood filter, then rinse with hot water.